 WHO WE ARE

-Nina Granqvist is Associate Professor at Aalto University School of Business and the Principal Investigator of the research project.
+Nina Granqvist is a Professor at Aalto University School of Business and the Principal Investigator of the research project.
 The focus of her research is how new industries and markets emerge and develop, and how novel ideas move from margins to mainstream.
 Her studies explore this topic from multiple theoretical perspectives, including institutional theory, market categorization, temporality, language, and agency in nascent fields.
 Empirically, her collaborative research draws on extensive qualitative datasets on for example the development of novel science and technology (nanotechnology, quantum computing) and cultural trends and new industries.
 Her research has been published top-tier journals in management including Academy of Management Journal, Organization Science, Organization Studies and Journal of Management Studies, among others.

 Heli Nissilä (PhD) is a post-doctoral researcher at Aalto University School of Business and the project manager of this research project, responsible for coordinating the work of the research team.
 Her research expertise lies in firm responses to complex sustainability challenges and the emergence of markets in the context of sustainability.
 In her PhD project, she studied the legitimation of solar energy in the North, focusing especially on how actors developed time perceptions related to the new sustainable field and how this impacted the emergence of collective action in the new industry.
 Heli has vast experience with qualitative data analysis, and her research has been published in many high-impact journals.
 She has been involved in multiple large-scale research projects, working at the intersection of academia, business and other social actors.